amylour/FreeFido_v2/README.md

 **Admin Panel**

 Through Django's built-in Administration Panel, the Admin has full access over the data submitted to the website by registered Users.
 To access the Admin panel the Admin user adds '/admin/' to the end of the URL to display [https://freefido.herokuapp.com/admin/](https://freefido.herokuapp.com/admin/).
 A username and password is requested.
 For FreeFido, Admin approval is needed for articles and comments to keep the site on topic and to prevent spamming.
-Registered users' have instant access to make a booking and upload images.
+Registered, logged-in users' have instant access to make a booking and upload images.

 ![django admin panel view](documentation/final_views/dj_adminpanel.png)
 *Django Admin panel view for FreeFido Administrator - content selection menu on left hand side*